-Joseph Vreonis is the new Manager of the Hellas National Baseball Team.
+Jim Essian is the current Manager of the Hellas National Baseball Team.

 He is an American of Greek heritage and his family was originally from the beautiful Greek island of Zakynthos.
-He has an extensive CV with many years of coaching experience with the Greek National Team in every tournament that Greece participated from 2010 to now.
-He was both our Pitching Coach and a player who pitched for the team on several occasions.
+He has an extensive CV with many years as a player/coach with the National Team in every tournament that Greece participated from 2010 to now.
+He was both our Pitching Coach and a player who pitched for the team.

 Since 2013 he has been the Head Baseball Coach at Liberty High School in Brentwood, California, U.S.A.
 Earlier in his career, he has also held various Head Coaching positions and Pitching Coach positions at a variety of schools in California where he consistently coached winning teams.